 This course focuses on the global economy, the dynamics of cultural and social interactions in the international arena, and the legal, financial, and cultural aspects of international trade.
+Web-based research and presentations are required.
 Prerequisite: junior status or permission of instructor.